 - Good user experience

 - Pricey support

-Amazon S3 Standard provides hot storage, a term for storage that will be frequently accessed.
-Choose this if you intend to use Amazon S3 for cloud storage with a third-party client such as Storage Made Easy.
+Amazon S3 Standard provides hot storage, a term for storage that will be frequently accessed (read our hot vs cold storage article).
+Choose this if you intend to use Amazon S3 for cloud storage with third-party client software such as CloudMounter.

-The two IA plans are designed for less routine access, making them better for online backup.
-Both Standard and Standard-IA store data in multiple regions for resiliency, while One-Zone-IA keeps data in a single region.
+The two infrequent access plans are designed for less routine access, making them better for online backup.
+Both the Standard and Standard – Infrequent Access plans store data in multiple regions for resiliency, while the One Zone – Infrequent Access plan keeps data in a single region.

 Amazon Glacier, which you can read about in our Amazon Glacier review, is designed for long-term storage of files that you rarely need to access.

-Storage rates for S3 Standard are much higher than either IA plan but usage rates are much lower.
-To make things simple, we’ll look separately at costs for storage and usage.
+Storage rates for S3 Standard are much higher than both infrequent access plans, but usage rates are much lower.
+To try to make things simpler, we’ll look separately at costs for storage and usage.
 You can also use Amazon’s storage calculator to estimate costs.